-People with cancer may present with symptoms and signs that indicate the need for medical review.
+People with cancer may present with symptoms and signs during rehabilitation that indicate the need for medical review.

 Symptoms requiring urgent medical review include: